jomonty/codeclan_homework/week_2/weekend_homework/codeclan_karaoke/weekend_homework.md

 Your program should be test driven and should be able to:

 - Create rooms, songs and guests
-- Check in guests to rooms/Check out guests from rooms
+- Check in guests to rooms/Check out guests from room
 - Add songs to rooms

 ### Extensions